Some people say this slimy pink fish is bizarre and monstrous; others will tell you that it is cute and adorable. Meet the blobfish.

 The animal has already been voted and named the world's ugliest animal in a campaign to raise awareness of endangered and aesthetically challenged sea creatures.

 This weird yet intriguing animal is scientifically known as Psychrolutes marcidus.

 The blobfish was discovered in 2003 by marine ecologist Kerryn Parkinson while on an ocean expedition off New Zealand.

-The peculiar species, also known as smooth-head blobfish, is a deep-sea marine creature that lives off the southeastern coast of mainland Australia and the waters of Tasmania and New Zealand.
+The peculiar species, also known as smooth-head blobfish, is a deep-sea marine creature living off the southeastern coast of mainland Australia and Tasmania and New Zealand waters.

 The Anatomy of the Blobfish